AJCStriker/Environmentalist/README.md

 Environmentalist will automatically analyse your package and all of its dependencies and return a table of all the environmental variables required and available from any environmentalist enabled package inside the directory chain.

+## Issues and Pull Requests

+GitHub Issues is our issue tracker should any bugs or feature requests arise.

+Pull Requests are also welcomed, but try to keep the code clean and well commented.

 ## License

 MIT License, use it, love it, fork it, sell it for ingots, whatever floats your boat.

 Just don’t be evil.
 Having said that, if you find a way to make environmental variables evil I am impressed.
 But still don’t do it.

-## Issues and Pull Requests

-GitHub Issues is our issue tracker should any bugs or feature requests arise.

-Pull Requests are also welcomed, but try to keep the code clean and well commented.
+## Versioning

+We use Semantic Versioning.
+Yay for not breaking things!